kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 3 - If the path be beautiful, let us not ask where it leads
 A script that counts the number of directories in the path. use of the tr and wc commands.

+## Task 4 - Global variables
+A script that list all environment variables